cometbft/cometbft/docs/rfc/rfc-105-event-observer.md

 RFC 104 explored and ruled out the possibility of employing a loosely coupled model like the [Actor] model.
 This RFC explores the possibility of a simpler, more tightly coupled model with a range of benefits compared to the actor model and what is currently implemented.
+It is possible that this would also help simplify testing, since the tests in CometBFT are the biggest users (by volume) of the current event bus subsystem.

 ## Background